creative-workflow/capistrano-container/README.md

 This gem does not handle Dockerfiles or such things, for that there are enough capistrano modules available.

+Container auto detect if they should execute on local or remote depending on stage (see below).

 ## Installation

 Add this lines to your application's Gemfile: